 For many, however, the time spent on cleaning and maintenance outweighs the benefits.

 As a pool owner you probably already know how helpful pool skimming can be.
 However, you can’t underestimate the impact skimming every few days can have on the health of your pool.
 This prevents bugs, leaves and other debris from building up in your filter.
-How Stuff Works says skimming increases the efficiency of your pool’s circulation, thus reducing the need for chlorine.
+Skimming increases the efficiency of your pool’s circulation, thus reducing the need to continuously add chlorine.
 Also remember to clean the strainer basket at least once a week.

 Vacuuming and Surface Cleaning

 Again, you should already know that vacuuming is essential to maintaining a healthy pool.
 According to Kreepy Krauly, vacuuming should be done at least once a week.
-For efficient cleaning, your vacuuming method should follow a straight line grid, similar to mowing a long.
+For efficient cleaning, your vacuuming method should follow a straight-line grid, like mowing a lawn.
 Incorporating a slight overlap helps ensure no surface area is missed.
 It’s important to check the vacuum’s filter before every use.

 Walls should also be scrubbed once a week with a brush appropriate for your pool’s surface material.
 Soft brushes are recommended for fiberglass or vinyl walls, while stiff brushes are best for plaster-lined concrete walls.
-Lowe’s suggests breaking up your scrubbing routing into 10-minute sprints every day.
+Lowe’s suggests cleaning should be done one a regular basis.
 Incorporating a short pool scrub can help reduce the daunting feeling associated with pool maintenance.